I was nicked for speeding recently. How accurate is my speedometer?

-Our reader was caught going at 34mph in a 30 zone.
+One of our readers was caught doing 34 miles per hour in a 30 zone.
 He thought he was safe because his car’s speedometer was showing 35mph and he believed there was a tolerance for speeding.
+And that begs the question are car speedometers accurate?

 There are rules that govern how a car’s speedometer should read.
 First of all, legislation says it can’t under-read.
 So if you’re doing a real 32mph, your speedo won’t be showing 30mph.